Prompt Engineering in 2025: Complete Guide

 Example:

-Analyze our company's AI adoption strategy from three perspectives:
+Analyze our company's AI adoption strategy from three viewpoints:

 1. As a technical leader focused on implementation challenges